skergoat/Sweeetch-beta-v1/README.md

 1. this app uses MySQL with MAMP.
 So start MAMP

-2. a - Be sure to have a .env file and that DATABASE_URL refers to you database url
+2. a - Be sure to have a .env file and that DATABASE_URL refers to your database url

    b - If you use MAMP, go to config > packages > doctrine.yaml and paste this under "charset: utf8mb4" :